UVADS/workflow-basics/docs/quickstart/prefect.md

 **Local Prefect Server**

-You can start a local Prefect's UI server on your own computer to monitor workflows on your own computer.
+You can start a local Prefect UI server on your own computer to monitor workflows.
 This is useful for local development.

 ```bash
 prefect server start